 First, you’ll need to know your federal electorate.
 If you don’t know it, you can use your postcode to find out: https://electorate.aec.gov.au/

-Some candidates are still being locked in with nominations open until 21 April.
+Some candidates are still being locked in with nominations open until 10 days after the election is called.
 Here’s a list of federal candidates that are known for each electorate so far.

-Contact information can be found for the major party candidates via the links below:
+Contact information can be found for the major party candidates via their respective party websites: